 1- The Duchess of Cambridge wore the dress on 12th February 2017 to attend the 70th annual British Academy Film Awards at the London’s Royal Albert Hall.

-1- The Duchess of Cambridge wore it on 9th June 2011 to attend the ARK Gala dinner in London.
+1- The Duchess of Cambridge wore the dress on 11th May 2012 to attend Our Greatest Team Rises Gala dinner at the London’s Royal Albert Hall, London.